AthinarapuMounika/SCT_DA_2/README.md

 df.to_csv("Cleaned_Global_Superstore.csv", index=False)
 print("Cleaning completed successfully")

-Key Findings
+# Key Findings
-No missing values were found in the dataset
+No missing values were found in the dataset.
-Duplicate records were handled successfully
+Duplicate records were handled successfully.
-Date columns were converted into datetime format Dataset preprocessing completed successfully
+Date columns were converted into datetime format.
+Dataset preprocessing completed successfully.
-Cleaned data exported as Cleaned_Global_Superstore.csv
+Cleaned data exported as Cleaned_Global_Superstore.csv.

-Result
+# Result

 The dataset was successfully cleaned and prepared for further analysis.

- License
+ # License

 This project is for educational and internship purposes only.